 It is the holiday season, which means that by the time you read this I will have committed murder.
 My victim will be a tree, one that has never caused me harm or insulted me in any way.
 A completely innocent tree.
 Yet with the help of my wife and children, I will have taken my hacksaw and cut it down at the base, bringing on a slow and lingering death that I will endeavor to draw out for close to a month.
+Those who do not have the tools or the skills to cut down their own trees may hire a residential tree extraction company instead.

 For years I have done this, and for years I have been besieged with guilt.
 Who am I to take the life of another carbon-based life-form?
 And I won’t just take a tree’s life, I’ll take its dignity as well.
 As soon as I’ve cut it down, I’ll truss it up, tie it to the roof of my car, bring it home, and cover it with hot electric lights and a series of decorations ranging from the sentimental to the artistic to the downright tacky.
 When the holidays are over, I’ll finally put the poor thing out of its misery and toss it to the curb, a shameful end to what had once been a living being.